 5. Advanced Manual Booking

-With this Wordfence tool, you can swiftly and effectively ban whole hostile networks, as well as any human or robot behavior that suggests suspect intent based on pattern matching and IP range.
+With this Wordfence tool, you can swiftly and effectively ban whole hostile networks and any human or robot behavior that suggests suspect intent based on pattern matching and IP range.

-Wordfence is able to accomplish this by displaying referring sites, IP address block ranges, particular browser and/or browser pattern blocks, or a combination of these.
+Wordfence can accomplish this by displaying referring sites, IP address block ranges, particular browsers, browser pattern blocks, or a combination.

 6. Wordfence Central

 Wordfence’s Wordfence Central platform allows admins to manage security for numerous sites.
-It’s a simple and effective method to keep track of everything all from one spot.
+It’s a simple and effective method to track everything from one spot.

 7. Real-time Traffic

-With this feature, owners or admins can witness hackers attempting to get into their site in real-time, or watch users log in and out of the site in real-time, monitor how Google searches the site, and prevent rogue crawlers in real-time.
+With this feature, owners or admins can witness hackers attempting to get into their site in real time or watch users log in and out of it, monitor how Google searches the site, and prevent rogue crawlers in real time.

 8. Blocking by Country

-For site owners or admins, there is the possibility to geographically secure the site, Wordfence also allows administrators to ban countries that participate in harmful activity.
+For site owners or admins, there is the possibility to secure the site geographically; Wordfence also allows administrators to ban countries from participating in harmful activity.

-This aids in the prevention of assaults, malicious activities, and content theft.
+This aids in preventing assaults, malicious activities, and content theft.
 Admins may also ban countries that consistently produce unsuccessful logins or a large number of 404 codes.

 Site admins may block countries by restricting access to the login form or the other parts of the website, and admins will also be able to view an updated list of country-to-IP mappings or use the Advanced Blocking feature.